USS Lafayette SSBN 616

 Whose arm doth reach the ocean floor,

-Divine with our men beneath the sea;
+Dive with our men beneath the sea;

 Traverse the depths protectively.